 Please prayerfully consider sharing your own story of stewardship, because you never know who you might inspire.

 Your brother in Christ,

 Rev. Michael Ware

-7:45 & 10:15 a.m. every Sunday; Sunday Church School 9 a.m. for all ages; Communion on the first and second Sundays at both services and the first Saturday evening of the month at 5:30 p.m.
+7:45 & 10:15 a.m. every Sunday; Sunday Church School 9 a.m. for all ages; Communion on the first and second Sundays at both services and the first Saturday evening of the month at 5:30 p.m., and all festival Sundays.

 Pre-school Application Forms